Debasish616/stellar-meridian-celeriz/README.md

-Here’s the updated **README.md** file for CeleriZ, reflecting the fact that it is not open-source:

----

 # CeleriZ

 CeleriZ is a modern cross-border payments platform that allows users to send and receive money seamlessly across countries.
 Built with a focus on user experience, security, and low transaction fees, CeleriZ uses **Swift** for the iOS app and **Stellar Blockchain** for fast, low-cost backend transactions.